 Don’t Part Ways With the Parts of Speech

 Ok, breathe.
 Yes, there’s a lot of ground to cover.
 But the specific use of the different parts of speech should excite you!
-I’ll be covering every topic, in depth, every week.
+I’ll be covering every topic, in depth.
 So swing by if you feel up to the task, or make sure the resource you’re referring to explains each part.
 Until next time!